How to germinate cannabis seedsTrevor HenningsJanuary 6, 2017

 Some seeds germinate very rapidly while others can take several days.
 You know a seed has germinated once the seed splits and a single sprout appears.

-This is the tap root, which will become the main stem of the plant, and seeing it is a sign of a successful germination.
-It’s important to keep this area sterile, so don’t touch the seeds or the tap root as they begin to split.
+This is the taproot, which will become the main stem of the plant, and seeing it is a sign of successful germination.
+It’s important to keep this area sterile, so don’t touch the seed or taproot as the seed begins to split.

 Transplanting germinated cannabis seeds

-To transfer the seed, use a pair of tweezers to gently pick it up, then drop the seed in the hole with the tap root facing down and lightly cover it with soil.
+To transfer the seed, use a pair of tweezers to gently pick it up, then drop the seed in the hole with the taproot facing down.
+Lightly cover it with soil.

 Next, you’ll need to water the soil.
 Initially, use a spray bottle to provide moisture without over-saturating the soil.
 You want to give the seed water, but over-watering can suffocate and kill the delicate sprout.